-For this, War Child makes use of Google Analytics.
+For this purpose, War Child makes use of Google Analytics.
 We can collect information about, for example, the date and time when someone visits our websites and which pages are looked at.
 War Child uses this data to improve its websites, to compile 'traffic' statistics (such as the times of the day or the days in the week when the website attracts the most visitors) and to measure the popularity of the different aspects of the websites.
-War Child uses this data in an aggregated form and cannot trace it back to a computer or individual.
+War Child uses this data in an aggregated form and cannot trace it back to any computer or individual.

 You can install the 'Google Analytics Opt-out Browser Add-on' to prevent our websites from informing Google Analytics about your visits.

 Features: This cookie belongs to Google and will be deleted after a maximum of two years.

 Sharing: Google does not share anonymous data with third parties.

 On our websites we display buttons and widgets from the social networks Facebook, Twitter, YouTube, LinkedIn and Instagram, to allow you to easily share War Child campaigns and news with friends.
 These buttons are pieces of code from the social media platforms in question, and use a cookie.
 This cookie remembers that you are logged in so that you do not have to log in on Twitter or Facebook every time you want to share something.
 To know what they do with personal data that they receive through the use of this code, you can review the privacy statements of Facebook, Twitter, Google+ and LinkedIn (which can change regularly).

 Facebook and Twitter cookies are only placed if you are logged in to Facebook when visiting a War Child website and have given permission for this.